microsoft/FluidFramework/docs/docs/interfaces-aqueduct.md

 In the previous section we introduced distributed data structures and demonstrated how to use them.
 Now let's discuss how to leverage those distributed data structures from our own code (business logic) to create modular, reusable pieces.
-These pieces fall into the category of the `fluid object`s discussed in the last section, along with DDSes themselves.
+These pieces fall into the category of the `fluid objects` discussed in the last section, along with DDSes themselves.

-One of the primary design principles in the Fluid Framework is to support feature detection and delegation patterns between `fluid object`s.
+One of the primary design principles in the Fluid Framework is to support feature detection and delegation patterns between `fluid objects`.
-**Feature detection** is a technique to dynamically determine the capabilities of another component, while **delegation** means that the implementation of an interface can be delegated to another object.
+**Feature detection** is a technique to dynamically determine the capabilities of some object, while **delegation** means that the implementation of an interface can be delegated to another object.

 ---